GAM-team/GAM/wiki/Shared-Drives.md

 `downloadrestrictedforreaders|downloadrestrictions.restrictedforreaders` or
 `downloadrestrictedforreadersdownloadrestrictions.restrictedforwriters`.

-If any attributes other than `themeid` are specified, GAM must create the Drive and then update the Drive attributes.
+To move the Drive to an OU, GAM must create the Drive and verify it's existence before performing the move.
-Even though the Create API returns success, the Update API fails and reports that the Drive does not exist.
 * `errorretries <Integer>` - Number of create/update error retries; default value 5, range 0-10
-* `updateinitialdelay <Integer>` - Initial delay after create before update: default value 10, range 0-60
+* `movetoorguitdelay <Integer>` - Initial delay after create before move: default value 10, range 0-60
-* `updateretrydelay <Integer>` - Retry delay when update fails; default value 10, range 0-60

-For this reason, GAM waits `updateinitialdelay <Integer>` seconds after the create before attempting the update.
-GAM repeats the update `errorretries <Integer>` times waiting `updateretrydelay <Integer>` between tries if the Update API continues to fail.

-This is acceptable when creating a single Shared Drive, for bulk Shared Drive creation see [Bulk Create Shared Drives](#bulk-create-shared-drives).

-This option is only available when the command is run as an administrator.
-* `ou|org|orgunit <OrgUnitItem>` - See: https://workspaceupdates.googleblog.com/2022/05/shared-drives-in-organizational-units-open-beta.html

 By default, the Google Administrator and Shared Drive name and ID values are displayed on stdout.
 * `csv [todrive <ToDriveAttribute>*]` - Write Google Administrator, Shared Drive name and ID values to a CSV file.